PatrickKyei/exception/_posts/2023-07-01-rest-of-2023-project.md

 Less partying, more time spent indoors, and an insatiable thirst for knowledge.
 My goal?
 To explore new career fields and excercise my brain.

-That's when I enrolled on Coursera, an online learning platform that felt like a treasure trove of opportunities.
+I enrolled on Coursera, an online learning platform that felt like a treasure trove of opportunities.
 Without hesitation, I dove headfirst into the vast sea of courses available.
-Data Analytics, IT Support, Business Intelligence, Digital Marketing—you name it, I devoured it.
+I enrolled and completed Data Analytics, IT Support, Business Intelligence, Digital Marketing.

 It was the perfect complement to the UX Design and Project Management courses I had completed the previous year.
 If you're curious about my journey, you can check out my impressive collection of achievement on my [dashboard](https://www.credly.com/users/patrick-kyei).

 For six months straight, I dedicated myself to an intense study regimen.
-Day and night, I immersed myself in the world of learning, determined to conquer every course and gain practical skills.
+Day and night, I immersed myself in the world of learning, determined to complete the courses I'd enrolled in and gain practical skills.

 Hands-on activities and captivating portfolio projects fueled my progress, making the journey even more exciting.